Need help? Take a look at some of our most Frequently Asked Questions.

 How can I check what broadband speed I can get?

-Most areas now have FTTC (Fibre to the Cabinet) broadband available with speeds upto 80 mbps download and 20 mbps upload.
-With your address we can advise what speed ranges you are likely to enjoy and with your telephone number and address we can accurately predict the actual speed you are likely to get.
+Most areas of the UK now have FTTC (Fibre to the Cabinet) broadband available with speeds upto 80 mbps download and 20 mbps upload.
+More and more areas of the UK have FTTP ( Fibre to the Premises) with speeds upto 1000 mbps download and 220 mbps upload.
+With your address and postcode we can advise what speed ranges you are likely to enjoy and the services that will be available to you.

 How do I know what internet speed my business will need?

 When it comes to estimating the right internet speed for your business, there are two fundamental questions to consider:

 The number of users in your organisation, and what they are using the internet for?

 If you have just a handful of office-based staff using their connection for email and for browsing websites, you can probably get away with lower speeds and a standard FTTC connection.
 If you have a larger team - or employees who need to send and receive large files, join video or audio conferences, access cloud-based applications, back up data remotely or use hosted VOIP telephony solutions you’ll need to consider services that provide a more robust connection like a dedicated internet lease line or FTTP ( if available).

 What else should I consider for my business internet?

 Reliability is a big factor for business customers.
 Having unreliable internet is stressful and counterproductive.
 At very least go for a business grade broadband connection with an unlimited data transfer allowance per month and if you are in an industry that can’t risk internet service interruptions, it’s wise to consider a dedicated internet lease line which has an associated Service Level Agreement (SLA).